Agency Services: Why Cutting Back Will Help You Grow Faster

 3- Changing Operations – With a solid team in place, you can really put the business under a microscope.
 You can look at internal things like company culture and get really focused on core values.
 But you can also look at your service offering and figure out which areas of business are crushing it and which ones aren’t.
 When you do that, you might start cutting some of your service offerings.

 Why would you cut back service offerings in order to grow?
 Here’s the thing – you can’t be awesome at all the things.
 If you’re new, you may be trying to do everything.
 You want to be the one-stop-shop for every clients’ needs.
 That’s okay.
 You can try to do that — at first.
-But, if you’ve noticed that you’ve started to slow down in your growth, it may be time to choose one thing and get really laser-focused on being the best.
+But, if you’ve noticed that you’ve started to slow down in your growth, it may be time to choose one thing and get really laser-focused on being the best by cutting back your agency services.

 Specializing or niching can be a great way to boost your growth fast.
 For example, Bryan’s agency grew 20% in two months after he stopped providing PPC ads.
 Why?
 Because he could hyper-focus on SEO.
 Specialized surgeons bring home the bacon for a reason.
 People want to work with the best in a given category.
 Be the best in your category.